MrSlimCoder/placeholder/README.md

-# website
+# Pre-Launch Website

-The website for ArtFreely.
+The beta signup website for Freely.